 Establishing the case for change—both quantitatively and qualitatively—is the first challenge.
 Successfully capturing the opportunity requires addressing several others, and that requires acknowledging and debunking common myths:

-Reducing inventory will result in late parts and lost revenue.
-Myth:
+Myth: Reducing inventory will result in late parts and lost revenue.

-In fact, companies with higher inventory turns consistently have better service levels because they are focused on having the “right” inventory.
+Reality: In fact, companies with higher inventory turns consistently have better service levels because they are focused on having the “right” inventory.
 This common misconception is perhaps the single largest barrier to most cash programs, so it must be addressed up front to develop the case for change and further reinforced throughout the program.
 For this reason, we find successful programs typically start with a focused pilot to capture value and field-test a “playbook” that can be used as the program scales.
 This approach provides a tangible proof of concept to demonstrate the actions that can be taken to reduce inventory without negatively impacting service levels.
-Reality:

-Cash is a finance issue.
-Myth:
+Myth: Cash is a finance issue.

-Multiple functions must coordinate to manage cash.
+Reality: Multiple functions must coordinate to manage cash.
 However, as previously discussed, accountability is fragmented and often absent.
 It is critical that any effort be led by not just finance but also supplier management and manufacturing to influence behavior on the front line.
-Reality:

-It’s all about getting better data and tools.
-Myth:
+Myth: It’s all about getting better data and tools.

-We commonly hear lack of data and visibility cited as barriers to better supply chain management.
+Reality: We commonly hear lack of data and visibility cited as barriers to better supply chain management.
 This notion cannot become an excuse.
 We find that much of the opportunity can be captured through process changes.
 A successful program will push forward with data work-arounds to capture value quickly, while also investing in new digital and analytics tools to unlock the full, longer-term potential.
-Reality:

-We just need to set targets, and managers will figure it out.
-Myth:
+Myth: We just need to set targets, and managers will figure it out.

-Simply proclaiming that cash is a priority is not sufficient.
+Reality: Simply proclaiming that cash is a priority is not sufficient.
 In fact, issuing targets without simultaneously investing in supply chain capabilities to appropriately set and manage inventory introduces real risk to service levels.
 Cutting inventory is easy; optimizing it in a way that also ensures on schedule parts requires considerable effort.
 Successful programs typically include a significant investment in capability building.
-Reality:

 Given the scope of the challenges, it is critical to tackle the opportunity holistically—including developing the right “playbooks,” governance, and capabilities.
 This effort requires commitment and resources from across the organization but offers sizeable rewards for companies that get it right.